Endless Legend

-Endless Legend is a turn based 4X fantasy-strategy game developed by Amplitude Studios and published by Iceberg Interactive for Microsoft Windows and Mac OS X in September 2014.
+Endless Legend is a turn-based 4X fantasy-strategy game developed by Amplitude Studios and published by Iceberg Interactive for Microsoft Windows and Mac OS X in September 2014.
 The purpose of the game is to dominate the world of Auriga with one of the fourteen races/factions through either diplomacy or war while developing new technologies, exploring new lands and founding new cities.

 Endless Legend is the second game made by Amplitude Studios in their Endless series of titles, following Endless Space.

-The game was later published by Sega after they acquired Amplitude Studios.
+A sequel, Endless Legend 2, was announced in January 2025.

 Gameplay

 Endless Legend is a turn-based 4X strategy game, in which players take control of a fantasy faction to establish an empire through exploration, conquest, diplomacy and research.
 The game is set in the land of Auriga, with the layout of its landmass and ecosystems being randomized per game, represented on a model-like map made up of a hexagonal grid.

 The map is populated with a variety of terrain, each made up of biomes within the world which have effects on the player's units.
 Tiles and their layout are all randomly generated to create a unique playable world with each separate playthrough.

 Fog of war covers the play space requiring exploration by the player's units to find resources, minor factions, and races that players must utilize and exploit to benefit their growing empires.

 Unlike other 4X games, the world map of Endless Legend is formed of separate regions.
 Once a city has been established within the borders of a region for the first time, the entire region becomes part of a faction's territory and control.
 At the start of each game, each faction begins with a settler unit to establish their first city and region.
 Regions can only host one city each within their borders.